Recreational water and your health

 If you are unsure about the quality of a waterway, you should avoid activities where you are likely to swallow water.

-To find out how recreational water risks are managed, read the guidelines on the Australian Government's National Health and Medical Research Council website.
+To read the national guidelines, go to the National Health and Medical Research Council website.

 For more information, contact the Public Health Directorate by calling 08 8922 7152.